bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+  1. Express comes with its own middleware

 - [ ] Describe Middleware?
+  an array of functions that get executed in the order they are introuced into the server code.

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?
+  It can send a status code and message to the user.

 - [ ] How can we partition our application into sub-applications?
+  We can use server-side routing to separate our app into different "sections".

 ## Minimum Viable Product